 Unrestricted Georgia Driver’s License (Ages 18+)

-The requirements for obtaining your full driver’s license in Georgia depends on if you had a learner’s permit or provisional license prior to turning 18.
+The requirements for obtaining your full Georgia driver’s license depends on if you had a learner’s permit or provisional license prior to turning 18.

 - If you’ve had a Provisional License, you can exchange it for your full license.
 You must drive under the provisional license for a year and a day first.
 Plus you must not have any suspensions, revocations, or major violations on your record in the last 12 months.
 If you meet these requirements, you will not need any other documents or testing to upgrade your license.